 Batteries have a tendency to lose their electrolyte and may be damaged if they are maintained for long periods of time in the elevated voltage of the absorption phase.
 Therefore, the Phase Three Charger employs a special time-out circuit.
-This circuit is initialized each time a.c is first applied to the charger (or when the reinitialize button on the optional remote panel is activated) and runs for a pre-set interval before forcing the charger to go into the float (lower voltage) mode.
+This circuit is initialized each time A.C. is first applied to the charger (or when the reinitialize button on the optional remote panel is activated) and runs for a pre-set interval before forcing the charger to go into the float (lower voltage) mode.
 The functioning of the charger during this interval is as follows:

 If the current demand of the batteries/load falls below 5-15 % of the charger's output capacity prior to the circuit timing-out, the charger will automatically switch to the float mode.
 If demand rises to about 10-20 % of charger output capacity, it will return to the elevated output voltage of the absorption phase.
-This switching back and forth between modes may occur until the circuit times-out (8-10 hours after a.c. is first applied), after which the charger will remain at float voltage, until the circuit is re-initialized, either by turning the charger off and then on again or by presssing the re-initialize button on the optional remote panel.
+This switching back and forth between modes may occur until the circuit timesout (8-10 hours after A.C. is first applied), after which the charger will remain at float voltage, until the circuit is re-initialized, either by turning the charger off and then on again or by pressing the re-initialize button on the optional remote panel.
 Installation Note: The time-out circuit of the PT charger has been set at about 8-10 hours, which is appropriate for battery systems within the capacity range specified on the front panel of the charger.
 If the charger is used with a battery system with a capacity near (or outside) the upper or lower ranges of the specified range of the charger, adjustment of the internally located time-out circuit adjustment pot may be recommended.
 The procedure is as follows:

-(Caution: Ensure a.c. input has been disconnected before proceeding)
+(Caution: Ensure A.C. input has been disconnected before proceeding)

-- 1) Remove the five screws on the front panel and two screws on each side of the unit. - 2) Remove the small cover plate on the lower end of the front panel.
-This will expose the fan assembly which is held in place by two guides attached to the main cover. - 3) Lift and slide the fan assembly completely out of the charger. - 4) Remove the main cover from the charger base, taking care not to bend the two jacks on the right side of the charger out of position.
-Locate the potentiometer labeled "TIMER ADJ" on the small charger function circuit board on the right side of the charger. - 3) Using a small flat tip screwdriver, turn the potentiometer clockwise to increase the amount of time the charger remains in the absorption mode before timing out, or counterclockwise to decrease the amount of time.
+1) Remove the three screws on the front panel and seven screws on the sides of the unit.

+2) Remove the main cover from the charger base, taking care not to bend the two jacks on the right side of the charger out of position.
+Locate the potentiometer labeled "TIMER ADJ" on the small charger function circuit board on the right side of the charger.

+3) Using a small flat tip screwdriver, turn the potentiometer clockwise to increase the amount of time the charger remains in the absorption mode before timing out, or counterclockwise to decrease the amount of time.
 The approximate ranges are illustrated below.